iviviano/Algorithms/Grading/HW5.md

 TOTAL:          87/100
 ```

 If you are confused about any of this feedback, reach out to @mollyfeldman or come to office hours with @elinorfrost or me.
-It is essential that you
+It is essential that you get variable evaluation working for the rest of Minischeme to work, so **don't wait to sort this out**.
+Also, you did not submit the Honor C

 ## Kenean [KeneanKejela_Minischeme](https://github.com/orgs/24sp-oberlin-csci275/teams/keneankejela_minischeme)